lenniecottrell/flashcard-app-V2/README.md

 - edit topic

 ## 4/6/22
 Added styles for the add/edit/delete buttons.
-They're not great, but I'll get another opinion about them and fix them later - looks fine for now.
+They're not perfect yet, but I'll get another opinion about them and fix them later - ok for now.

 ## 3/31/22

 Time to jump back in.
-I'd like to have this project done so I have a demo to show to prospective employers.
-It will be slow going as I re-learn the code I wrote!
+I'd like to hfinish this project!
+It will be slow going as I re-learn the code I wrote and since my time is limited, but consistency is key.

 ## 4/24/21